[F12] Recursos - Jubilación flexible

 Let us tell you about other options allowing you to work after retirement.
 Take note!

-• Early Retirement.
-This refers to applying for early retirement, at a minimum age of 63.
-The current legislation allows you to apply for this type of early retirement, but only if you meet the requirements of being registered as a worker and proving a contribution period of at least 37 years and 9 months or more.
-Of course, you can take the money from your pension scheme when you retire early, even if you still have a job.
+- Early retirement. his refers to applying for early retirement, with a minimum age of two years less than official retirement age, which in 2025 is 66 years and 8 months for those who have contributed less than 38 years and 3 months.
+Current legislation allows individuals to apply for this type of early retirement, but only if they meet the requirements of being employed and having reached 64 years and 8 months in 2025, for those who have contributed less than 38 years and 3 months.
+Of course, you can withdraw money from your pension scheme when you retire early, even if you still have a job.

 Is it possible to receive 100% of the retirement pension and keep working?